harikrishnannalinakumar/Stratya2D/README.md

 ## Features

+- **Backstripping and Decompaction**: Performs backstepping using Monte Carlo simulation.
 - **Horizon Extraction**: Automatically extracts and processes seismic horizons from PNG or JPEG images.
 - **2D Decompaction and Backstripping**: Calculates changes in depositional thickness over time across a 2D seismic cross-section.
 - **Monte Carlo Simulation**: Quantifies uncertainties in tectonic subsidence and depositional thickness.